Releasing -

 It doesn’t matter.

 What matters is this individual was not bothering anyone.
-On the other hand, Angry Woman was disrupting everyone’s experience.
-Puffing herself up by taking action based on her own false assumptions.
+On the other hand, Angry Woman was disrupting everyone’s experience and puffing herself up by taking action based on her own false assumptions.
 Pretending she was some kind of hero saving others from an imminent threat.
 Creating chaos where there was none.
-All because she had fear in her heart which bubbled up into rage and irrational anger toward an innocent human being.
+All because she had fear in her heart, which bubbled up into rage and irrational anger toward an innocent human being.

 I have written about my own internal rage, how and why it resurfaces from time to time.
 Especially when someone I know is being targeted or deeply wounded by the actions of another human for no apparent reason.

 My empathetic nature is fueled by a bit of ego.
-Those feelings of insecurity because I am not able to prevent all the wounds.
-My ego not realizing that I’m not a savior to all.
+Those feelings of insecurity stem from my inability to prevent all the wounds.
+My ego is not realizing that I’m not a savior to all.
 Secondly, exercising some faith that those targeted can rise to the occasion or ask for help.
 Thirdly, the perpetrator may or may not get theirs somewhere down the road.

 Karma comes around, eventually.

-Sharing the rage we experience is another way to let it go.
-Through art, words, music, activism, etc. we can connect with others who may have similar experiences.
+Sharing the rage we experience is another way to release it.
+Through art, words, music, activism, and other means, we can connect with others who may have had similar experiences.
 Anger experienced is real.
-A piece of advice a therapist gave me once.
-The key is to channel that emotion or it will come back one hundredfold.
+A piece of advice a therapist once gave me.
+The key is to channel that emotion, or it will come back one hundredfold.

 We know this through the daily barrage of extreme rage-induced acts, such as mass shootings, physical abuse, rape, and other crimes of sheer fear-fueled desperation.

 As a realist, I can see and feel that many people are walking around with a certain amount of harbored rage.
-It’s on their “blank stare” or “frown” faces as well as in the way they hold their posture.
-We can hear it in how people talk and through the sound of their voices.
+It’s on their “blank stare” or “frown” faces, as well as in the way they hold their posture.
+We can hear it in the way people talk and through the tone of their voices.

 I channel my own passive-aggressive rage through internalized pain, slamming doors, stomping down halls, driving erratically, shouting at inanimate objects, yelling at myself for something stupid I did, or flipping off some California maniac driver who cut in front of me on Interstate 5.